 - A curriculum vitae, which includes Ph.D. year, institution and advisor, and positions held (2-page limit, applicant only).

 - A list of up to five publications from the previous five years, and up to five additional publications.

 - A list of colloquia, research seminars and talks at research conferences that the applicant has given within the past five years (1-page limit).

 - A list of current or recent (past five years) Ph.D. students, including their dissertation topics and likely date of completion.

 - A list of current or recent postdoctoral fellows supervised.

-- A list of current and pending support (must include an institutional signature verifying that the applicant does and will not hold any other grants of over $3,000 per year that include support for travel or visitors during the Collaboration Grant award period).
+- A list of current and pending support (must include an institutional signature verifying the information included; the applicant may not hold any other grants of over $3,000 per year that allows for support for travel or visitors during the Collaboration Grant award period).

 Award Start Date